-Note: Keep in mind that you can incorporate all of the above topics into one standard email that is sent to all parents after each practice and game.
+Note: Keep in mind that you can incorporate all of the above topics into one standard e-mail that is sent to all parents on Wednesday or Thursday through the CHAMP website.
 It is not necessary to send individual e-mails to parents separately.